valyala/fasthttp/README.md

 ```

 * Fasthttp allows setting response headers and writing response body
-in arbitray order.
+in arbitrary order.
 There is no 'headers first, then body' restriction
 like in net/http.
 The following code is valid for fasthttp:
 ```go
 requestHandler := func(ctx *fasthttp.RequestCtx) {